Geopyxis carbonaria: Ecology

 Large fruitings of the fungus are often associated with damage to the host tree, such as that which occurs with burning.
 A field study conducted in Norway demonstrated that fruit bodies were more likely to be found in areas that were heavily burned, compared to locations with light to moderate burning where the trees remained viable, or in clearcut areas.
 Fruiting was much denser in spruce forests—with up to 700–1000 fruitbodies per square meter—than in pine forests, where fruitbodies were sporadic.
 Fruitbodies grew by the millions in the year following the Yellowstone fires of 1988.

+Toxicity

+It is inedible, with the fruitbodies being insubstantial anyway.